 A Localizer Performance with Vertical Guidance (LPV) approach as part of the RNAV/GPS approach for Runway 25 provides improved vertical and lateral guidance to aircraft, lowering approach minimums to 1-mile visibility and 208 feet ceiling.
 Lowering visibility minimums for this type of approach would allow the airport to remain open more often and attract aircraft that would help make ARW more financially self-sustaining.
-As such, it is recommended that airport design criteria for future facilities at ARW should be based on FAA's "Not lower than 3/4 mile visibility minimums" criteria.
+However, lowering approach visibility minimums would require greater obstruction clearance.
+Given that the airport experiences IFR conditions less than 3 percent of the time, lowering visibility minimums to less than 1 mile is not recommended.

 At present, there are no approach lighting systems at either end of the runway at ARW.
-The benefit of such a system would allow future instrument approaches to occur at lower than 3/4 mile visibility.
+The benefit of such a system would allow future instrument approaches to occur at lower than 3⁄4-mile visibility.
 At this time, there is no justification for such a system at the airport.